TuxVinyards/qqX/README.md

 - The latest qqX release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but it is probably best to make your first download via the **code/clone** button.
 Also use the Github clone button for the latest bug fixes ....

-  No other software, support structures or dependancies are required.
+  No other software, support structures or dependancies are needed.

 - Extract the files & run the installer, usually right click, then run as program, or similar.

   Further notes are in the installer script itself.
 Users of Non-Filesystem_Hierarchy_Standard OS's such as NixOS, in particular, should read these & the notes to [#1](https://github.com/TuxVinyards/qqX/issues/1) raised by @flexiondotorg

-The installer requires a default VM folder:
+The installer does requires a default VM folder:

 - If you have existing virtual machines, start qqX and edit the settings file to point to where they are.

   ![copy location](https://github.com/TuxVinyards/qqX/assets/3956806/13ca993f-34aa-477a-878c-b859e5725c97)

-- If this is a new setup, start qqX, check the settings & then install a basic Linux distro, one that you are familiar with perhaps, which will tell you if your setup is okay.
+- If this is a new setup, one will be created in your Home folder, next to Downloads & Videos.
+If you wish to move or rename this, create a new folder using your file manager, start qqX & edit the settings to point to it.
+The old one may then be removed.
+When you are ready, start by installing a basic Linux distro, one that you are familiar with perhaps, which will tell you if your setup is okay.

 When you know that everything is working correctly, you can start exploring ...